priyagupta108/bdx/README.md

         bdx search foo size:100..200

-8. Search for literal strings:
+8. Search for symbols by relative path:

+        bdx search 'path:./build/module/*'

+9. Search for string literals:

-        bdx search 'path:"/path/to/some/file.o"'
+        bdx search 'path:"/path/to/File With Spaces.o"'

-9. Search for big symbols in some section:
+10. Search for big symbols in some section:

         bdx search section:.rodata AND size:1000..